-- 1 In the RAS Console, select the Monitoring category. - 2 The dashboard is displayed in the right pane of the console.
-The logon to the dashboard is performed automatically, so no logon credentials are required.
+To view performance metrics, select the Monitoring category in the RAS Console.
+The data is displayed in the right pane.
+The logon is performed automatically, so no logon credentials are required.

-The buttons on the Performance Monitoring Dashboard tab (below the dashboard area) are as follows:
+The buttons on the Monitoring tab (below the dashboard area) are as follows:

 - Home.
-Displays the Home Dashboard page.
+Displays the home page.
 The button is useful when you click on an external link in the dashboard, which may take you to an external web page. - Refresh.
 Reloads the current page. - Open in browser.
 Opens the performance dashboard in a web browser.